 In an industrialized world that runs on fossil fuels, businesses have a considerable impact on greenhouse gas emissions.

-In light of this, Henkel developed the long-term vision of becoming a climate-positive company by 2040.
+In light of this, Henkel aims for climate-positive operations by 2030.
 We’re pursuing this vision in our operations, while also driving progress in other relevant areas of our value chain.
+With these measures, we want to actively contribute to climate protection.

 We want to become climate-neutral by replacing the remaining fossil fuels used in our operations with CO2-free alternatives.
 Our operations will become climate-positive when surplus carbon-free energy that we don’t need for our own purposes is supplied to third parties.

-Our efforts to decrease CO2 emissions start by focusing on our own production, which we can influence directly.
-We’re aiming to reduce the carbon footprint of our operations by 75 percent by 2030.
+Our climate protection efforts start by focusing on our own production, where we can directly influence the reduction of CO2 emissions.
+We’re aiming to reduce the carbon footprint of our operations by 65 percent by 2025.
 To do so, we want to continually improve our energy efficiency and to source 100 percent of the electricity we use in production from renewable sources by 2030.

 Every year, there are several projects and measures at our sites worldwide that contribute to this – ranging from improvements in our production processes through to raising awareness about resource efficiency.
 And when building new factories, we aim to integrate our ambitions related to efficiency and renewable energy as early as the design phase.
 One good example is our new production site in Montornès del Vallès.
 Thanks to a holistic concept that includes the use of renewable energy and smart technologies for equipment and infrastructure, this site was the first production building in Spain to receive the golden DGNB certification from the German Sustainable Building Council.

 In addition to our efficiency targets, we’re striving to source 100 percent of the electricity we use in production from renewable sources by 2030.
-Our interim target for this goal is to achieve 50 percent coverage by 2020.
 We will supply any surplus carbon-neutral energy that we don’t need for our own production to third parties.
 In this way, we’ll become climate-positive by avoiding emissions in our own activities and enabling other organizations to benefit from renewable energy too.

 Around two thirds of our company’s CO2 footprint is generated when our products are used.
 This creates huge potential to reduce emissions because our brands and technologies are used millions of times every day in households and industrial processes worldwide.
 That’s why we aim to help our customers and consumers save CO2 – for example by washing at lower temperatures or by switching to haircare products that do not need to be rinsed out and so do not require water to be heated up.
 Small changes in everyday life can make a big difference and can have a positive effect on the climate.